 Of course, we didn't get them.

-We had to sue back in May, and uh, we just got them, and uh they show uh emails from various uh Justice Department officials praising her.
+And they show emails from various Justice Department officials praising her.

-Well, you know, this guy, by the way, was head of the criminal fraud section of the Justice Department, probably still is technically, while he's over there working for Mr. Mueller, and he is Mr. Mueller's top deputy.
+But, you know, this guy, by the way, was head of the criminal fraud section of the Justice Department, probably still is technically while he's over there working for Mr. Mueller.

 Listen, remember, he was accused of making up laws that don't exist.

-He was accused of of holding exculpatory evidence in the case of those poor Merrill guys that ended up going to jail for almost a year, and it turns out they did nothing.
+He was accused of holding exculpatory evidence in the case of those poor Merrill guys that ended up going to jail for almost a year, and it turns out they did nothing.

-But he's also now having we now have an email showing that he was praising a government official for breaking the rules and standing against President Trump's enforcement of the rule of law.
+But he's also now having, we now have an email showing that he was praising a government official for breaking the rules and standing against President Trump's enforcement of the rule of law.

 So this guy doesn't want to follow the rules.